Water Works Department

 In 1895, a standpipe was built and today, the Monticello Standpipe located on the west side of Bluff Street still proudly stands.
 It is said to be one of the State of Indiana's oldest existing standpipes.

-In 2001, construction on a new water plant began and on April 24, 2002, the new plant became operational.
-The new water plant utilizes the latest in state-of-the art computer control and monitoring systems for the day-to-day operations.
+In 2001, construction on a new water plant began and on April 24, 2002, the new plant became operational and is in use today.

-During city business hours, residents may pay water bills in person at the 225 North Main Street location or utilize the new drive-up window located on the south side of the city building, or online by clicking this link.
+During city business hours, residents may pay water bills in person at the 225 North Main Street location, utilize the drive-up window located on the south side of the city building, or online by clicking this link.

-After hours, residents may use the 24 Hour Payment Dropbox at City Hall at 225 North Main Street.
+After hours, residents may use the 24 Hour Payment Dropbox at the Municipal Building at 225 North Main Street.